ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Each permission in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Admin Permissions" registry, for which this document defines the entries in {{fig-permission-values}}.

-   - The set of N numbers is converted into the single value Q, by taking each numeric identifier X_1, X_2, ..., X_N to the power of two, and then computing the inclusive OR of the binary representations of all the power values.
+   - The set of N numbers is converted into the single value Q, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.

    In general, a single permission can be associated with multiple different operations that are possible to be performed when interacting with the Group Manager.
 For example, the "List" permission allows the Administrator to retrieve a list of group configurations (see {{collection-resource-get}}) or only a subset of that according to specified filter criteria (see {{collection-resource-fetch}}), by issuing a GET or FETCH request to the group-collection resource, respectively.